Eliriah/Intergalactic_Assailants/README.md

 # Intergalactic_Assailants
 CPSC 233 Project
-We have absolutely no idea what we are doing.
+We have 0.00001% of an idea of what we are doing.